Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 Next, head to Public (Syntagma Square) to browse their English-language book section.
 Take your time wandering through their bestsellers, travel books, and Greek literature in translation before heading up to the rooftop café for another well-deserved coffee break.

-📌 Local Tip: If you’re into Greek history, look for beautifully illustrated books on Greek mythology and archaeology at Public’s travel section.
+Athens Local Tip: If you’re interested in Greek history, look for beautifully illustrated books on Greek mythology and archaeology at Public’s travel section.

 Evening & Dinner – Relax with a Book in Hand